mozilla/Overscripted-Data-Analysis-Challenge/README.md

 ### Helpful resources

+- [A Reading List](https://github.com/mozilla/overscripted/wiki/Reading-List-(WIP)) that suggests papers for background reading.
-- [This](https://github.com/brandon-rhodes/pycon-pandas-tutorial) is great tutorial to learn Pandas.
+- [This](https://github.com/brandon-rhodes/pycon-pandas-tutorial) is a great tutorial to learn Pandas.